Schedule an Appointment

 How to Treat False Memory OCD

-The best type of treatment for the various types of OCD, including false memory OCD, is to seek additional help through a licensed and trained mental health professional.
+The best type of treatment for the various types of OCD, including false memory OCD, is to seek additional help from a trained mental health professional.
 There are many different types of therapy approaches that can be beneficial for false memory OCD.

 Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention Therapy (ERP), and Group Therapy are just a few of the many different therapy approaches that can be used to help treat false memory OCD.

 Cognitive Behavioral Therapy works to improve someone’s thinking patterns.
-A therapist will work with you to get a better understanding of those negative and unhelpful thought patterns and replace them with more positive coping skills.
+A therapist will work with you to get a better understanding of those negative and looping thought patterns and replace them with more effective coping skills.

 Exposure and Response Prevention Therapy involves exposure to some of your triggers.
 A therapist will work with you to expose certain triggers without performing a compulsion.
 Over time, the anxiety and other negative feelings relating to that obsession will fade, along with the feeling that you need to perform a compulsion.